RPAI-Lab/EE211-25Fall/assets/lab/week2/week2-page.md

 > It is recommended to follow the official instruction to install ros2 from APT source: [check here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html)

 - You are supposed to install **ros2 humble**, since ubuntu 22.04 is bound to this version.
-- If you are already familiar with the installation, you may find an APT ros2 mirror source more comfortble, eg. [tsinghua ros2 mirror](https://mirror.tuna.tsinghua.edu.cn/help/ros2/)
+- If you are already familiar with the installation, you may find an APT ros2 mirror source more comfortble, e.g., [tsinghua ros2 mirror](https://mirror.tuna.tsinghua.edu.cn/help/ros2/)

 <br>